Teaching Place Value KS2: A Guide For Primary School Teachers From Year 3 To Year 6

 This is why you can often find the misconception of ‘a hundred and one’ written as 1001.
 Students must enter Key Stage 2 with a conceptual understanding of place value.
 I implore you to not teach other objectives of mathematics if their understanding of place value is not secure.

-Teaching addition, subtraction or place value concepts that are beyond their understanding is like building a house with sand as foundations – it is destined to fall down and crumble.
+Teaching addition and subtraction, multiplication or place value concepts that are beyond their understanding is like building a house with sand as foundations; it is destined to fall down and crumble.
 Any new learning that they cannot make sense of will fall out of their head.

 Take the time to ensure the foundations are secure so that their mathematical ‘house’ can thrive.

-Note: This guide will not address the teaching of decimals and decimal places as it is a separate area of the National Curriculum covered in the article on teaching decimals at Key Stage 2 (to come).
+Note: This guide will not address the teaching of decimals and decimal places as it is a separate area of the national curriculum covered in the article on teaching decimals KS2.

 Teaching place value at KS2: the theory